Number of patients waiting over 12 hours after A&E admission reaches record high

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-A record number of people in England waited more than 12 hours after being admitted to A&E before receiving care, new figures show.
+A record number of people in England waited more than 12 hours after being admitted to A&E before receiving care last month, new figures show.

 It comes as delayed discharge for patients deemed fit enough to leave hospital hit another winter high.